SvenWesterbeek/DeHNSSo/README.md

 ### Domain description, base flow, and reference values

 The same external flow velocity as for the flat plate case is prescribed at the top boundary of the base flow calculation.
 For this problem, the base flow calculation is performed in COMSOL (COMSOL 2022).
-The domain is described by x = 220-2165 and a domain height of 89.
-Normalized by the reference length l\_ref = 2.14 e-4 m with is the Blasius length at the inflow.
+The domain is described by $x = 220-2165$ and a domain height of $H=89$.
+Normalized by the reference length $l\_{ref} = 2.14 \times 10^{-4}$ m with is the Blasius length at the inflow.
 This leads to the same reference values as for the flat plate case.
-The external velocity at the inflow is U\_ref = 15.1 m/s.
-The kinematic viscosity of the flow is 1.47e-5 such that the global Reynolds number is 220.
+The external velocity at the inflow is $U\_{ref} = 15.1$ m/s.
+The kinematic viscosity of the flow is $1.47 \times 10^{-5}$ such that the global Reynolds number is $220$.

-The hump is symmetrical and centered around x\_m = 859 and relatively shallow.
+The hump is symmetrical and centered around $x\_m = 859$ and relatively shallow.
 Consequently, the base flow features no flow separation.
 The problem is thus not too challenging and does not demand much refinement around the hump.
 Still, a slight streamwise refinement is introduced (using Grid.mode "xrefined") around the hump for users to get familiar and play with.

 ### Nonlinear mode ensemble, reference data, and ramping

 The stability of this flow problem is assessed linearly given that few solvers are able to perform such simulations.
-Only the fundamental CFI, characterized by beta = is introduced at the inflow (N=1, M=0).
+Only the fundamental CFI, characterized by beta = is introduced at the inflow ($N=1$, $M=0$).
 The reference data is provided by J. Franco of DLR using AHLNS (see Franco 2018) on the same base flow.
 The AHLNS is physically equivalent to the current HNS for linear simulations.
 No amplitude ramping is required as this concerns a linear simulation.

-The default value of xb = 0.85 is used to define a buffer region covering the last 15% of the domain.
+The default value of $x_b = 0.85$ is used to define a buffer region covering the last 15% of the domain.

 ## Swept-wing boundary layer: Interaction of Stationary crossflow instability with a Forward-Facing Step <a id="swept-wing-boundary-layer-interaction-of-a-stationary-cfi-with-a-step"></a>